 Treatment and prognosis

-The treatment is surgical resection (lipossuction or conventional surgery), indicated when there is evidence of aerodigestive compression and presence of esthetic deformities.
+Treatment options include surgical resection (liposuction or conventional surgery), indicated when there is evidence of aerodigestive compression and presence of aesthetic deformities.
 Recurrence is frequently observed.
 Abstinence from alcohol is advised if there is a relevant history.
 Spontaneous resolution is not seen 7.

 Its first description was in 1846 by Benjamin Brodie.
 The classical horse collar pattern of cervical lipomas distribution was described by Otto W Madelung in 1888.